UnbendableStraw/homepod-restore/README.md

 idevicerestore -d -e YOUR.ipsw
 ```

+* If the restore is unsuccessful, just try again!
+But...
-* If you get an `Unable to restore devie` error because of `failure when attempting to flash the nitrogen firmware`, try again from step 1 and it should work.
-If you consistently get `Possibly invalid iBec` error during restore, it's probably hardware failure (bga / nand)
+* If you get an `Unable to restore device` error because of `failure when attempting to flash the nitrogen firmware`, try again from step 1 and it should work.
+* If you consistently get `Possibly invalid iBec` error, or `Waiting on NAND` during restore, it's probably hardware failure (bga / nand)
+* Basically, it _should_ restore successfully if it's purely a software brick, and your connection and cables to the homepod are good enough.

 3. Be patient.
 Takes a few minutes.
 Once you see `Restore Complete` continue waiting about a minute.
 Then unplug power first, then usb, flip rightside up, reconnect power and wait for setup chime.
 At this point it can be set up and used like any other homepod.
 This does not break over the air updates or any features / functionality.